College of Liberal Arts & Social Sciences > Academics > Writing, Rhetoric and Discourse > Graduate > TESOL (Certificate)

 Students completing the Master’s in Bilingual-Bicultural Education can complete the Certificate program by taking their Theory and Sociolinguistics courses in BBE and their Methods and Language Structure courses in WRD; they must complete all requirements for the BBE program to receive the Master’s degree.
 Students in the Master of Arts in English (MAE) may complete their Language and Structure requirement in English; any two additional courses form the list above will count for credit in both MAE and the TESOL Certificate.
 For Students in the MA in WRD, a maximum of two courses (8 credits) from MOL or BBE may be counted as credits toward the MA in WRD degree.

 Students who are concurrently completing any other graduate degree program at DePaul must work with their program director/advisor to determine if TESOL Certificate courses will count toward their degree requirements.

-are two processes for applying to the program, depending on the status of the
+There are two processes for applying to the program, depending on the status of the applicant.

 One-year English teaching appointments are available at Huaqiao University in China for students who complete WRD’s Graduate Certificate in TESOL.